Sulayre/WebfishingLure/README.md

 - ``SHOP_POSSUM`` adds the cosmetic or item to the possum's shop.
 - ``SHOP_FROG`` adds the cosmetic or item to the frog's shop.
 - ``SHOP_BEACH`` adds the cosmetic or item to the shop at the beach.

-*The following flags are not implemented yet, don't add them to your add_content arguments since its missing from the latest release.*
 - ``VENDING_MACHINE`` adds the cosmetic or item to the vending machine.

 keep in mind that to access the flags you need to reference them inside Lure's ``FLAGS`` enum, so a real example would look like this: